 ITINs are used by people who have tax filing or payment obligations under U.S. law but who are not eligible for a Social Security number.
 ITIN holders who have questions should visit the ITIN information page on IRS.gov and take a few minutes to understand the guidelines.

-Who Should Renew an ITIN
+Who should renew an ITIN

-· ITINs with the middle digits 70, 71, 72, or 80 (For example: 9NN-70-NNNN; NNN-71-NNNN; 9NN-72-NNNN; 9NN-80-NNNN) need to be renewed even if the taxpayer has used it in the last three years.
-The IRS will begin sending the CP-48 Notice, You must renew your Individual Taxpayer Identification Number (ITIN) to file your U.S. tax return, later this summer to affected taxpayers.
-The notice explains the steps to take to renew the ITIN if itwill be included on a U.S. tax return filed in 2018.
-Taxpayers who receive the notice after taking action to renew their ITIN do not need to take further action unless another family member is affected.
+- Taxpayers whose ITIN is expiring and who expect to have a filing requirement in 2020 must submit a renewal application.
+Others do not need to take any action.
+ITINs with the middle digits 83, 84, 85 or 86, 87 (For example: 9NN-83-NNNN) need to be renewed even if the taxpayer has used it in the last three years.
+The IRS will begin sending the CP-48 Notice, You must renew your Individual Taxpayer Identification Number (ITIN) to file your U.S. tax return, in early summer to affected taxpayers.
+The notice explains the steps to take to renew the ITIN if it will be included on a U.S. tax return filed in 2020.
+Taxpayers who receive the notice after acting to renew their ITIN do not need to take further action unless another family member is affected.

-How to Renew an ITIN
+How to renew an ITIN

 To renew an ITIN, a taxpayer must complete a Form W-7 and submit all required documentation.
 Taxpayers submitting a Form W-7 to renew their ITIN are not required to attach a federal tax return.
 However, taxpayers must still note a reason for needing an ITIN on the Form W-7.
 See the Form W-7 instructions for detailed information.

 The IRS urges any applicant to check over their form carefully before sending it to the IRS.

-As a reminder, the IRS no longer accepts passports that do not havea date of entry into the U.S. as a stand-alone identification document for dependents from a country other than Canada or Mexico, ordependents of U.S. military personnel overseas.
+As a reminder, the IRS no longer accepts passports that do not have a date of entry into the U.S. as a stand-alone identification document for dependents from a country other than Canada or Mexico, or dependents of U.S. military personnel overseas.
 The dependent’s passport must have a date of entry stamp, otherwise the following additional documents to prove U.S. residency are required:

-· U.S. medical records for dependents under age 6,
+- U.S. medical records for dependents under age 6,

-· U.S. school records for dependents under age 18, and
+- U.S. school records for dependents under age 18, and

-- U.S. school records (if a student), rental statements, bank statements or utility bills listing the applicant’s name and U.S. address, if over age 18
+- U.S. school records (if a student), rental statements, bank statements or utility bills listing the applicant’s name and U.S. address, if over age 18.

-For more information, visit the ITIN information page on IRS.gov
+For more information, visit the ITIN information page on IRS.gov.